Kyle Farmer Player Props: Twins vs. Braves

-On Monday, Kyle Farmer (.259 slugging percentage in past 10 games, with zero home runs) and the Minnesota Twins play the Atlanta Braves, whose starting pitcher will be Spencer Strider.
-First pitch is at 7:20 PM ET.
+The Minnesota Twins, including Kyle Farmer (.154 batting average in his past 10 games), take on starter Bryce Elder and the Atlanta Braves at Truist Park, Tuesday at 7:20 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Tigers.
+In his last game he had a hitless showing (0-for-3) against the Braves.

 Kyle Farmer Game Info & Props vs. the Braves